Gambling Act 2005

 For information about fees, please see the licensing fees area of this website.

-Cheshire West and Chester Council is under a duty to protect the public funds it administers.
+We are under a duty to protect the public fund we administer.
 To this end we may use the information we hold for the prevention and detection of fraud, which also includes for the assessment and/or collection of any tax or duty.
 This will include sharing of information held internally and with external organisations where the law allows.